-- Install shared-lane markings "sharrows" from River Drive to 5th Street - Install a shared-use path on the south side of 12th Avenue S from 5th Street Sto 8th Street S and from 9th Street S to 11th Street S. - Shift south curb to the north between 20th Street S and Main Avenue SE to create a boulevard wide enough to install a shared-use path along the south side - Install on-street dedicated bike lanes on the north and south side of 12th Avenue S between 11th Street S and 19 1⁄2 Street S. - Install a crosswalk at 19 1⁄2 Street south - Install a curb ramp and waiting area at the MATBUS stop west of 25th Street S - Install pedestrian/bicycle crossing on east side of 20th Street South at BNSF Railroad tracks - Improve curb ramps throughout the corridor to meet current ADA guidelines
+- Install shared-lane markings "sharrows" from River Drive to 5th Street. - Install a shared-use path on the south side of 12th Avenue S from 5th Street to 11th Street. - Shift south curb to the north between 20th Street and Main Avenue SE to create a boulevard wide enough to install a shared-use path along the south side. - Install on-street dedicated bike lanes on the north and south side of 12th Avenue S between 11th Street and 19 1⁄2 Street. - Install a crosswalk at 19 1⁄2 Street. - Install a concrete pad and waiting area with bench at the MATBUS stop west of 25th Street. - Install pedestrian/bicycle crossing on east side of 20th Street at BNSF Railroad tracks. - Improve curb ramps throughout the corridor to meet current ADA guidelines.